 Strength and Longevity

-All of our steel tanks are hand-fabricated in our workshop using a thick 3mm mild steel (up to a 10,000 litre capacity) and 6mm thick steel (over 10,000 litre capacity).
+All of our steel tanks are hand-fabricated in our workshop using a thick mild steel.
 Our bunded tanks are also ‘fully bunded’ with an independent primary tank and bund – whereas some tanks on the market have a single base plate on the bottom of the tank, an area particularly susceptible to rust.
 This makes steel tanks (particularly our fully bunded tanks) exceptionally strong, hard-wearing, weather-resistant and safe.
 Tuffa’s bunded steel tanks come with a 10 year guarantee and a design life expectancy of at least 30 years.

 Steel tanks also offer greater protection from outside forces such as impact damage or fuel theft.
 Penetrating steel is more difficult, noisy and time-consuming than plastic tanks which itself is often enough to make fuel thieves choose easier targets.